jetreal/tables/app/fonts/Wide_Latin/readme.txt

 ﻿Congratulations, you have successfully downloaded font file!

-This font is provided to you by Fonts2u.com – the largest online repository of free fonts for Windows and Mac.
+This font is provided to you by Fonts2u.com – the largest online repository of free fonts for windowItems and Mac.

 How to install this font on your computer?

-For Windows 7 / Vista users:
+For windowItems 7 / Vista users:

 - Right-click the font file(s) and choose "Install".

-For users of the previous Windows versions:
+For users of the previous windowItems versions:

-- Copy the included file(s) into a default Windows font folder (usually C:\WINDOWS\FONTS or C:\WINNT\FONTS)
+- Copy the included file(s) into a default windowItems font folder (usually C:\windowItemS\FONTS or C:\WINNT\FONTS)

 For Mac users: